Noxire-Hash/UzmanParaScraper/README.md

 ## Features

 - **Scrape Stock Data**: Retrieve stock data by providing a stock name.
-- **Find All Classes**: Extract all CSS classes associated with the stock.
+- **Get Prices**: Extract price associated with the stock.
-- **Find All IDs**: Extract all HTML IDs associated with the stock.
+- **Get Precentage**: Extract precentage data associated with the stock.
-- **Determine Stock State**: Identify whether the stock is up, down, or flat based on its CSS classes.
+- **Stock Info**: Get Price, Precentage and State of the stock in a python dictionary.

 ## Installation